 800 g 00 type flour (but keep more flour at hand as you’ll need it at the rolling stage)

 Step 2 – Once you have a homogeneous dough ball, start kneading for about ten minutes on a flour dusted surface.
-You can check how elastic the dough is by poking it delicately.
-Spread your ball with some olive oil and cover it with cling film or foil, and put in the fridge for about one hour.
+You can check how elastic the dough is by poking it delicately, if it springs back you should be done.
+Spread your dough ball with some olive oil and cover it with cling film or foil, and put it in the fridge for about one hour.

 Step 3 – It’s now time to roll!
 Cut a small piece from your dough and make sure that the remaining dough is either covered with a damp cloth or wrapped in cling film, so it doesn’t dry up.
 Put the small piece onto your flour dusted surface and start rolling it with a pin-roll or with a pasta machine like I did.

 Step 4 – If you are using a pin-roll, be patient as rolling the dough so thinly can be tricky.
 With the pasta machine, you can start rolling the dough a few times at the machine’s widest setting.
 Then start rolling it thinner and thinner until you reach the narrowest setting (or the one just before the narrowest if you prefer).
-You will obtain several long pasta sheets.
+You will obtain several long pasta sheets, which you can place on the table, without covering them.

 Step 5 – If your pasta machine has got the cutter to make thin pasta, such as spaghetti or tagliatelle, apply the cutting roll to the machine and start passing the pasta sheets through the roll and you’ll have your first tagliatelle.
 Marvellous!

 Step 7 – Repeat the process with another bit of the dough, and do it again and again until your dough is finished.
-All you have to do now is to choose a sauce.
-Enjoy!
+All you have to do now is to choose a sauce to enjoy it with.
+When it’s time to cook it, do like you’d do with dry pasta and boil it in abundant salted water.
+Remember that fresh pasta takes very little to cook, usually after one minute or two it will start floating, which means it is ready.
+You can always taste a noodle to make sure it’s cooked at your preferred texture.